wix-incubator/fed-training-kit/README.md

 ## How to use
 Go over the list of topics one-by-one.
 Most topics have a list of recommended resources to read or watch on your own.
 We encourage you to search for more.
 Google is your best friend.

 Each topic contains the exercise or a small project that you have to implement and review with your mentor.
+Topics that are shown in `[]` are optional but very much recommended.
+This list does *not* contain any redundant topics.

 If you feel lost on your path, you can take a look at the [FED roadmap](./assets/frontend-roadmap.png), track your progress and see the big picture.